Walter Boyd (Jamaican footballer)

-Walter Boyd (born 1 January 1972, in Kingston) is a retired football striker from Jamaica.
+Walter Boyd (born 1 January 1972) is a retired football striker from Jamaica.

 Nicknamed Blacka Pearl or The Pearl, Boyd was an extremely gifted yet controversial player whose off field antics always appeared to get him in trouble.
 Yet, his behavior on and off the field, combined with his great football skills earned him a cult-hero status with Jamaican football fans.

 Club career

 On club level he played for Jamaican sides Naggo Head and Constant Spring as well as for United States outfit Colorado Foxes and Welsh team Swansea City.
 While at Swansea he scored twice on his debut but also achieved the unusual distinction of coming on as a substitute and being sent off before play had even resumed.
 He signed again for Arnett Gardens after Naggo Head relegated to the Jamaican second division after the 2006/2007 seasons.
 On 8 February 2012 Walter Boyd returned to competitive football after more than two years out of the game, coming on as a substitute for Mountain View and inspiring them to a 4–1 win over Rae Town in a KSAFA Super League match at Excelsior.